 So what to do?
 A mini-shootout, of course.
 I ran a range test setup with the diversity lemon rx combo, a diversity lemon rx receiver, an orange rx r615x, an orange rx r620, an old spektrum ar600 with a couple of split-v dipole antennas( a la Ibcrazy) attached, and a brand new spektrum ar610.
 I should add that my transmitter for this test was a spektrum DX6i...Continue Reading

-The smallest, lightest cameras tend to be more expensive by a wide margin.
+The smallest, lightest cameras tend to be more expensive, with the exception of the Diatone.

 Posted by devinvagt |